 - If you don’t have an accountant already, then it’s important to seek some advice and find out the best MTD compatible software for your business.
 There are lots of popular MTD compatible software options such as Xero, Quick Books, Sage and Freeagent.

-- If you’re a VAT registered business, then all of your accounting records need to be recorded digitally from 1 April 2019.
+- If you’re a VAT registered business, then all of your accounting records need to be recorded digitally.
 It’s important to be ready, as all VAT quarters after 1 April will have to be submitted by MTD compatible software.

 - Register with HMRC for Making Tax Digital submissions online to ensure that you’re ready to file your taxes online.